-Preview of Viva Arte Viva, Biennale Arte 57, meeting fellow artists and curators, participating in the OpenTable discussions, including one with Gold Lion winner of the Venice Biennale, Franz Erhard Walther.
-Giving a talk about curatorial work and climate change in Venice.
-Re-imagining and comparing some of the very earliest teatro anatomico of our planet.
+Press preview of Viva Arte Viva, Biennale Arte 57, meeting fellow artists and curators, participating in the OpenTable discussions, including one with Gold Lion winner of the Venice Biennale, Franz Erhard Walther.
+Giving a talk about curatorial work and climate change in one of the Venice art schools.
+Research in the earliest teatro anatomicos.

 Composers Now Festival, February 4th is the premier of the concert version of the opera I've been working on.
 My libretto is set to music by New York composer and conductor, Karen Siegel.

 Four land art installations on the top of the Arctic glacier that carved out London and the Thames Valley.